semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

-Semgrep Supply Chain can [generate a software bill of materials (SBOM)](/semgrep-supply-chain/sbom), a complete inventory of your third-party/open source components to assist you with your auditing procedures.
+Semgrep Supply Chain can [generate a software bill of materials (SBOM)](/semgrep-supply-chain/sbom), a complete inventory of your third-party or open source components to assist you with your auditing procedures.

 ## Dependency search